aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Sets whether the cells data model should support Multi-Thread reading.
 Default value of this property is false.

+**Remarks**

 If there are multiple threads to read Row/Cell objects in this collection concurrently, this property should be set as true, otherwise unexpected result may be produced.
 Supporting Multi-Thread reading may degrade the performance for accessing Row/Cell objects from this collection.
 Please note, some features cannot support Multi-Thread reading, such as formatting values(by [Cell.getStringValue()](../../com.aspose.cells/cell\#getStringValue--), [Cell.getDisplayStringValue()](../../com.aspose.cells/cell\#getDisplayStringValue--), .etc.).
 So, even with this property being set as true, those APIs still may give unexpected result for Multi-Thread reading.

 **Parameters:**
 | Parameter | Type | Description |